singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Some people struggle with this problem because there are two different recursive algorithms that must be designed and implemented.
 They get confused with how the algorithms should interact with each other and they try to juggle both in their heads.

 If this sounds like you, try this: trust and focus.
-Trust that one method does the right thing when imple­menting an independent method, and focus on the one thing that this independent method needs to do.
+Trust that one method does the right thing when implementing an independent method, and focus on the one thing that this independent method needs to do.

 Look at weaveLists.
 It has a specific job: to weave two lists together and return a list of all possible weaves.
 The existence of allSequences is irrelevant.
 Focus on the task that weaveLists has to do and design this algorithm.